iomesh/docs/docs/volume-operations/snapshot-restore-and-clone.md

 There are some limitations on clone operation:

-1. A cloned PVC must exist in the same namespace as the original PVC with the same StorageClass.
+1. A cloned PVC must exist in the same namespace as the original PVC.
-2. The new source PVC must have the same VolumeMode setting.
+2. Both PVCs must have the same StorageClass and VolumeMode setting.